-We carry out the following procedures to ensure we meet the three key commitments which incorporates responding to child protection
+We carry out the following procedures to ensure we meet the three key commitments of the Alliance Safeguarding Children Policy which incorporates responding to child protection concerns.

 Key Commitment 1

 Little Smarties is committed to building a 'culture of safety' in which children, young people and vulnerable adults are protected from abuse and harm in all areas of its service delivery.